 At the end of the day, there is often no one holding space for you.

 Many clinicians find themselves deeply attuned to their clients while feeling disconnected from or under-resourced by their own bodies.
-This space is designed with you in mind.

 Supporting others through grief, anxiety, trauma, crisis, and transition requires more than training.
 It requires your whole presence.